RV weather safety guide: How to survive extreme heat, cold, and high winds

 Storm safety for RV living: A complete guide to high winds and lightning

 While RVs provide shelter, they are not built like brick-and-mortar homes.
-In severe weather, your mobility is your greatest asset, but your structure is your greatest vulnerability.
-Below is a revised safety protocol for handling storms.
+In severe weather, your mobility is your greatest asset, but your structure is your largest vulnerability.
+Here’s what you can do for RV high wind safety.

 Before the storm: Proactive preparation